jsheunis/fMRwhy/README.md

 `fMRwhy` currently supports:

--  `fmrwhy_bids_worfklowQC`: an automated, BIDS-compatible quality checking and reporting pipeline.
+-  `fmrwhy_workflow_qc`: an automated, BIDS-compatible quality checking and reporting pipeline.
 It requires a settings file to be prepopulated by the user based on the data and the user's preferences for processing steps.
 It can run on a full BIDS dataset with T1w and BOLD data, and will automatically derive the structure of the data in order to process all tasks, sessions and runs.
 It then generates a quality control/checking report in HMTL format for each individual functional run. (*further description to be populated*)

 - Multi-echo fMRI preprocessing (*further description to be populated*)